-How can I resolve ERROR 1227 when enabling replication or automated backups on an Amazon RDS MySQL instance?
+How can I resolve ERROR 1227 when importing data into an Amazon RDS MySQL DB instance that has automated backups enabled?

-I imported data to an Amazon Relational Database Service (Amazon RDS) for MySQL instance using mysqldump.
-But when I tried to enable replication or automated backups, I received an error similar to the following:
+I imported the logical backup taken using mysqldump to an Amazon Relational Database Service (Amazon RDS) MySQL DB instance that has automated backups enabled.
+I received an error similar to the following:

 "Error: 1227 SQLSTATE: 42000 (ER_SPECIFIC_ACCESS_DENIED_ERROR) Access denied; you need (at least one of) the %s privilege(s) for this operation."

-This error occurs when the database has the binary log enabled, and the mysqldump file contains an object (a trigger, view, function, or event).
-For more information, see the MySQL Documentation for The Binary Log.
+This error occurs when the database has the binary log enabled, and the mysqldump file contains a stored object (a trigger, view, function, or event).
+For more information, see the MySQL Documentation for The binary log.

 If any create statements don't include the “NO SQL,” “READS SQL DATA,” or “DETERMINISTIC” keywords, then MySQL can't create those objects, and the import fails with error 1227.